traefik/traefik/docs/content/providers/kubernetes-ingress.md

 If you cluster is running kubernetes 1.18+, you can also leverage the newly Introduced `IngressClass` resource to define which Ingress Objects to handle.
 In that case, Traefik will look for an `IngressClass` in your cluster with the controller of *traefik.io/ingress-controller* inside the spec.

+!!! note ""
+    Please note, the ingressClass configuration on the provider is not used then anymore.

 Please see [this article](https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/) for more information.

 ### `ingressEndpoint`